godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

     # Safe:
     node.call_deferred("add_child", child_node)

-However, creating scene chunks (nodes in tree arrangement) outside the active tree is fine.
+Creating scene chunks (nodes in tree arrangement) outside the active tree is also fine.
 This way, parts of a scene can be built or instantiated in a thread, then added in the main thread:

 ::